alex-piccione/portfolio-2025-api/README.md

 ## Run locally

-### Localhost
+### Debug Localhost
 VS Code launch (_launch.json_) is set to run the app locally.

-Sometime the process is still running despite terminal and debug areclosed.
+Sometime the process is still running despite terminal and debug are closed.
-Run this to find teh process PID (<process>.exe):
+Run this to find the process PID (<process>.exe):
 ```sh
 tasklist | findstr portfolio`
 ```